duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 - To initiate the battery software upgrade procedure, type `y` and press <kbd>Enter</kbd>.

 - The terminal will then prompt to press the button on the Duckiebattery _twice_.

+Note: make sure to "double-click" _quickly_ on the battery button when prompted to do so to have the battery enter boot mode.

 This operation will trigger a special `boot` mode for the battery, necessary to update its software.
 Do so, then go back to the terminal and press <kbd>Enter</kbd>.

 Note: the Duckiebot will not give any visible sign of the battery having entered boot mode.
 Do not worry if you are unsure if you actually pressed the button twice or not, as the battery upgrade process will verify this.